 While probiotics may be very useful for some health benefits, they may not be for others.
 For example, probiotics can help tremendously with diarrhea and acne; however, they have limitations regards to weight loss.
 Read more below to learn what probiotics can actually help with.

-What are the Health Benefits of Probiotics?
+Health Benefits of Taking Probiotics

 There are number reasons why people use probiotics.
 Let's see which ones have enough evidence to back them up. ✅ means that research has shown good results for this use and ❌ means research hasn't shown this.